 The Library is pleased to offer laptop services, circulating library-use only laptop computers to KCC students, faculty and staff.

 Each laptop has a wireless Internet connection available throughout the library.
 The wireless connection allows access to the library's online resources and print station.
-To connect your personal laptop to the wireless network, visit the Testing Center in the library Lobby.
+You can also connect your personal laptop to the wireless network.

 Laptops are available on a first-come, first-served basis, and may not be reserved in advance.
 You must have a validated UH System ID to use a laptop.

 There is no charge for borrowing a laptop.
 However, a overdue fine of $1.00 will be assessed for every hour or fraction thereof.
 You are eligible to borrow a laptop once you have successfully completed a brief orientation session and have signed a borrower's agreement, which details the library's laptop lending policy.

 The Library is committed to serving all members of the UH community fairly and equitably through its policies.
 Anyone who violates the laptop lending policy or who uses the Library's technology resources to violate other duly established policies or laws will be denied access to these resources.
 Users found to have vandalized, altered or damaged a laptop, its programs or data, are in violation of Hawaiʻi State Law and will be prosecuted to the full extent of the Law.
 A copy of the University of Hawaiʻi Policy on Acceptable Use of University Computer and Information Resources is available at http://www.hawaii.edu/svpa/ep/e2/e2210.pdf